OnlyFlames/Monitor/readme.md

 ## Introduction

-A simple monitor I have drawn in the processing language
+A simple monitor I have drawn in the processing language.

 ## Code Samples